guoguo12/writings/_posts/2017-10-06-classify-modelnet.md

 When we finish our Keras code, we'll run it on FloydHub, an up-and-coming platform for running deep learning experiments in the cloud.

-But first, let's meet the dataset.
 <!-- [right float box? - Surprise, it's a peephole connection!
 If you're *only* interested in FloydHub, download [the reference code and data](TODO) and skip to the "Training on FloydHub" section below.] -->

 ## About the data

-We'll be using [ModelNet10](http://modelnet.cs.princeton.edu/), from [Princeton's Vision and Robotics Group](http://3dvision.princeton.edu/).
-Modelnet10 contains 4,899 CAD models across 10 categories of common household objects: bathtubs, dressers, toilets, etc. Each example is given as a [OFF file](https://en.wikipedia.org/wiki/OFF_(file_format)), but the standard approach is to discretize each CAD model into a 30 x 30 x 30 grid of *[voxels](https://en.wikipedia.org/wiki/Voxel)*, or volumetric pixels&mdash;think Minecraft.
+We'll be using [ModelNet10](http://modelnet.cs.princeton.edu/), from the [Princeton Vision and Robotics Group](http://3dvision.princeton.edu/).
+ModelNet10 contains 4,899 CAD models across 10 categories of common household objects: bathtubs, dressers, toilets, etc. Each example is given as a [OFF file](https://en.wikipedia.org/wiki/OFF_(file_format)), but the standard approach is to discretize each CAD model into a 30 x 30 x 30 grid of *[voxels](https://en.wikipedia.org/wiki/Voxel)*, or volumetric pixels&mdash;think Minecraft.

 The data is already split into a training set (of size 3,991) and a test set (of size 908).

 The ModelNet website showcases a leaderboard of current best results on ModelNet10.
-We'll be using the neural network architecture presented in [Paper #14](https://arxiv.org/abs/1612.04774) by Xu and Todorovic.
+We'll be using the neural network architecture presented in [this paper](https://arxiv.org/abs/1612.04774) by Xu and Todorovic.
 Their reported result: 88% classification accuracy.

 We'll first need to download the data and voxelize it.
 If you'd like to skip to training the neural net, you can download the data [here](https://github.com/guoguo12/modelnet-cnn/tree/master/data) (2 MB).

 ## Data prep

-The Xu and Todorovic paper describes the exact format of the ModelNet10 data:
+The Xu and Todorovic paper describes how we should discretize the ModelNet10 data:

 <blockquote>
 Each shape is represented as a set of binary indicators corresponding to 3D voxels of a uniform 3D grid centered on the shape.
 The indicators take value 1 if the corresponding 3D voxels are occupied by the 3D shape; and 0, otherwise.
 Hence, each 3D shape is represented by a binary three-dimensional tensor.
 The grid size is set to 30 × 30 × 30 voxels.
 The shape size is normalized such that a cube of 24 × 24 × 24 voxels fully contains the shape, and the remaining empty voxels serve for padding in all directions around the shape.